-A birthing ball is a must-have for every pregnant woman hoping for an easier pregnancy, better birth and happier postpartum.
+A birthing ball is an exercise ball that helps ease pregnancy symptoms, but can also encourage a less painful more straightforward birth.
+It’s a must-have for every pregnant woman hoping for an easier pregnancy, better birth, and happier postpartum.
 I’m not exaggerating!

 Let’s get started!